rascol/Raspberry-Pi-PPS-Client/README.md

 # Hardware Requirements
 ---

-1. A Raspberry Pi 2 Model B or later.
+1. A Raspberry Pi 2 or Pi 3.

 2. A GPS module that provides a PPS output.
 Development was done with the [Adafruit Ultimate GPS module](http://www.adafruit.com/product/746).
 Others providing compatible logic levels will also work.